brainstormforce/wp-spectra/README.md

 * Feature: You can now add Google Fonts to Block Based Themes from Spectra Dashboard.
 * Fix: Counter - Added support for use within Slider (previously not working within Slider when it's set to infinite loop).
 * Fix: Buttons - Gap settings on Mobile preview is taking desktop value as default.
+* Fix: Modal - Container background do not get border radius.
 * Fix: Modal - Background not applying properly when custom width is set.
 * Fix: Resolve an issue of PHP error appear for block-based widget editor.
 * Fix: Table Of Contents - Removed the console warning that was thrown for an empty collapsible Table Of Contents block.